About the Journal

 Editorial Scope and Mission

-Journal of Clinical Pathways® (JCP) is the only peer-reviewed publication solely dedicated to the in-depth exploration of oncology clinical pathways—a critical area of cancer care that is not covered with comparable rigor or focus in any other journal.
+Journal of Clinical Pathways® (JCP) is the only peer-reviewed digital publication solely dedicated to the in-depth exploration of oncology clinical pathways—a critical area of cancer care that is not covered with comparable rigor or focus in any other journal.
 What truly sets JCP apart is its multidisciplinary editorial board, which brings together health care providers, researchers, payers, and clinical pathways experts.
 This diverse representation ensures that every piece published reflects the perspectives and needs of all key stakeholders involved in the delivery of value-based cancer care.

 JCP serves as a vital forum for educational and scholarly articles on the development, implementation, and evaluation of oncology clinical pathways.
 It covers a wide array of relevant and emerging topics, including: